Angular-Azure-Workshop/workshop-modules/02-application-insights.md

 # Module 2: Application Insights
-Monitoring Angular applications using Application Insights
+The completion of this module will result in you monitoring your Angular application using Application Insights in Azure.

 ---